Phthalic acid: Synthesis

 Naphthalene, on oxidation with potassium permanganate or potassium dichromate, gives phthalic anhydride, which, through hydrolysis with hot water, gives phthalic acid.
 A more standard procedure is to oxidize napthalene with air, but this reaction proceeds explosively unless conditions are set up very accurately.

 Uses

 Phthalic acid in the form of phthalic anhydride is an important industrial chemical, used for making phthalates (esters of phthalic acid) that are used as plasticizers.
-However, phthalic anhydride is usually not made by dehydration of phthalic acid but from p-xylene or naphthalene.
+However, phthalic anhydride is usually not made by dehydration of phthalic acid but from o-xylene or naphthalene.